RING FACILITIES

 Read more

-BERNESE Analysis setup
+BEPOS - Bernese Analysis setup

 The Bernese Analysis Centre uses the Bernese software Version 5.2 (Dach et al., 2015), estimating daily coordinates of a network of stations together with the station-specific troposphere parameters.